sure-trust/G16_VLSI/Mini Projects/Ahmed/minor_2/Readme.md

 - **README.md**- This markdown file has the project report.
 - **Asynchronous_FIFO.v**- This is the top module, This has instantiation of `memory.v` `read_handler.v` `synchronizer_rptr.v` `synchronizer_wptr.v` `write_handler.v`.
-- **Asynchronous_FIFO_TB.v**- This is the verilog file to test the FIFO.
+- **Asynchronous_FIFO_TB.v**- This is the Verilog file to test the FIFO.
-- **memory.v**- This memory array use to temporarly store the data.
+- **memory.v**- This memory array is used to temporarily store the data.
-- **synchronizer_rptr.v**- They are made of 2 D Flip Flop’s.As the FIFO is operating at 2 different clock domains so there is a need to synchronize the Read pointer.
+- **synchronizer_rptr.v**- They are made of 2 D Flip Flop’s.
+As the FIFO is operating at 2 different clock domains there is a need to synchronize the Read pointer.
-- **synchronizer_wptr.v**- They are made of 2 D Flip Flop’s.As the FIFO is operating at 2 different clock domains so there is a need to synchronize the Write pointer.
+- **synchronizer_wptr.v**- They are made of 2 D Flip Flop’s.
+As the FIFO is operating at 2 different clock domains there is a need to synchronize the Write pointer.
-- **read_handler.v**- This module is responsible handling of read pointer and generate the fifo empty signal.
+- **read_handler.v**- This module is responsible for handling of read pointer and generating the FIFO empty signal.
-- **write_handler.v**- This module is responsible handling of write pointer and generate the fifo full signal.
+- **write_handler.v**- This module handles the write pointer and generates the FIFO full signal.

 -Logic for FIFO full & empty signals
     When the status counter reaches the maximum FIFO depth it will assert FIFO full signal and when its value is zero it will assert FIFO empty signal